 This article may contain links from our partners.
 We may receive a small commission if you make a purchase through a link.
 Please read our disclosure and how we make money.

-Learn how tracking expenses can help you to master your finances
+Learn how to track expenses can help you to master your finances.

 Do you really know how much you spend every month eating out?
 Or on your groceries?

 I mean REALLY know.
 Not “I think I kind of know, because at the end of the month I haven’t got much left in my pocket” kind of know.

 I thought I was a pretty good saver, and I thought I knew exactly where my money went.